labdevgen/3Dpredictor/README.md

 **1. Data Generation module**

-The module _GenerateData_K562.py_ loads some external files (i.e. file with contacts frequencies, ChipSeq, E1 and etc.) and builds a dataset with predictor values for each contact It mainly wraps  DataGenerators classes with specific file name, so read comments and code in DataGenerators.py to get idea of how it works.
+The module _GenerateData_K562.py_ loads some external files (i.e. file with known contact frequencies, ChipSeq, E1 and etc.) and builds a dataset with predictor values for each contact.

+The arhitecture of the data generation is following:

+1. Reader object is responsible for parsing of specific data (i.e. ChiP-seq) and store it in pandas dataframe format.

+2. Predictor_generator object uses reader object as a proxy to access data and based on epigenetic data provided by reader and coordinates of pair of loci generates specific predictors (in other words, performs parametrization)

+3. DataGenerator object uses one contact_reader object and list of predictor_generator objects (each linked to its reader object)  to generate predictors for each contacts accessible by contact_reader object.

+The _GenerateData_K562.py_ simply wraps DataGenerators object, providing specific file names.

 Basic usage:
 Set variables: